shotgunsoftware/tk-3dsmax/docs/migration.rst

 Migrating when using customized integrations
 ============================================

-Migrating a configuration manually to use the ``tk-3dsmax`` is relatively straightforward.
+Migrating a configuration manually to use the ``tk-3dsmax`` engine is relatively straightforward.
 The following indicates which steps need to be taken to update your configuration.

 A migration example